-- State funding mechanisms, as provided in Part 115 of PA 451 of 1994, that develop and enforce county solid waste plans and assure solid waste facility capacities. - Retaining local authority to convert capped and excess landfills to other uses. - State legislation improving provisions of Part 115 of PA 451 of 1994 by streamlining planning process timelines; clarifying the role and authority of counties in plan implementation; providing for funding of solid waste plan development and implementation responsibilities; and improving data collection. - Tipping fees that are comparable to those in other Midwest states. - State policies to provide adequate staff resources to plan and implement county solid waste management laws, rules and regulations. - Efforts by the Michigan Department of Environment, Great Lakes and Energy (EGLE) to set clear priorities with a studied, reasoned approach to regulatory policies and procedures, and which are determined with the purposeful engagement of local, political jurisdictions and their citizenry.
+- County authority over the implementation of solid waste management objectives through the development of local solutions and the siting of solid waste facilities. - State funding mechanisms, as provided in Part 115 of PA 451 of 1994, for the development and enforcement of county solid waste plans and solid waste facility capacities. - Retaining local authority to convert capped and excess landfills to otheruses. - State legislation improving provisions of Part 115 of PA 451 of 1994 by streamlining planning process timelines; clarifying the role and authority of and providing the funding for counties in plan implementation and improving data collection. - Tipping fees that are comparable to those in other Midwest states. - State policies enabling counties to have the resources necessary for adequate staff resources to plan and implement county solid waste management laws, rules and regulations. - Efforts by the Michigan Department of Environment, Great Lakes and Energy (EGLE) to set clear priorities with a studied, reasoned approach to regulatory policies and procedures, and which are determined with the purposeful engagement of local, political jurisdictions and their citizenry. - Fines and penalties for non-compliance of environmentally safe protocol when handling hazardous waste materials that threaten our water and environment.

-STATEWIDE SEPTIC AND SEWAGE SOLUTIONS-MAC supports:
+STATEWIDE SEPTIC AND SEWAGE SOLUTIONS MAC supports:

-The use of state and county leadership and legislation to address problems

-- associated with septic and sewage waste, including potable water quality, E. Coli, algal blooms and economic loss from beach closings, water sports and recreation. - The development of comprehensive septic sewage initiatives that focus on collaborative partnerships among local public health departments, commercial Realtors and homeowners through regional and statewide initiatives. - Efforts to enhance information management systems and outreach activities to the public on health benefits and threats resulting from best and worst purposes. - The establishment of financial support mechanisms for homes that need to replace a wellor septic system. - The development of a statewide sanitary code that addresses the contamination of our rivers, lakes, streams and groundwater, so long as the statewide code does not restrict counties from establishing greater environmental protections than the state requires. - Proper funding for the separation of storm and sanitary sewers. - A county's right to initiate a point of sale ordinance.
+- The use of state and county leadership and legislation to address problems associated with septic and sewage waste, including potable water quality, E. Coli, algal blooms and economic loss from beach closings, water sports and recreation. - The development of comprehensive septic sewage initiatives that focus on collaborative partnerships among local public health departments, commercial Realtors and homeowners through regional and statewide initiatives. - Efforts to enhance information management systems and outreach activities to the public on health benefits and threats resulting from best and worst practices. - The establishment of financial support mechanisms for homes that need to replace a well or septic system. - The development of a statewide sanitary code that addresses the contamination of our rivers, lakes, streams and groundwater, so long as the statewide code does not restrict counties from establishing greater environmental protections than the state requires.
+Different types of geology and soils should be considered when formulating the statewide code practices. - Proper funding and/or adequate financing mechanisms for the separation of storm and sanitary sewers. - A county's right to initiate a point of sale ordinance.